Showing posts with label Giorgio Beverly Hills. Show all posts

 Fate of the Fragrance:

 By the end of the decade, Ocean Dream had quietly disappeared from the Giorgio Beverly Hills fragrance lineup.
-Although the perfume debuted in 1996 with considerable visual and marketing impact, it appears to have been discontinued sometime around 1999.
+Although the perfume debuted in 1996 with considerable visual and marketing impact, it appears to have been discontinued sometime around 1999, definitely by 2001.
 Fragrance lines in the late 1990s often changed quickly as brands responded to shifting consumer tastes, and aquatic scents—once fresh and novel—were rapidly multiplying across the market.
 As new marine-inspired perfumes appeared each year, maintaining a fragrance’s distinct identity became increasingly difficult, and many compositions from that era were eventually phased out despite their initial popularity.

 The name itself, however, did not vanish entirely.
 At a later point, the rights to Ocean Dream were acquired by Designer Parfums Ltd., a British company known for producing and distributing fragrances under licensed designer names.
 Designer Parfums has revived and reissued many scents connected to established fashion brands, often bringing them back to market for new audiences.
 Under their stewardship, the fragrance name Ocean Dream reappeared in production, allowing consumers to purchase a perfume carrying the familiar title and coastal theme.